burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide explains how to increase the max_children value on Serveur Cloud to increase the number of simultaneous PHP processes that can be used by your site.
+This guide explains how to increase the max_children value on Cloud Server to increase the number of simultaneous PHP processes that can be used by your site.
 This will be very useful for resolving infinite page loading issues on your site.

 Preamble